-Click Host Monitoring on the left-side navigation bar, and then select the name of the instance you wish to monitor.
+In the left-side navigation pane, click Host Monitoring, and then select the name of the instance you wish to monitor.

 Click Click to Install to monitor the instance OS.
 Click Monitoring Chart to view basic parameters.
 Click Alarm Rules to set alarm rules.